Omnistac/zedux/README.md

 We borrowed ideas from dozens of state management tools over the past 5 years, invented a few ourselves, and put it all together in one powerhouse of a state management library.

 Most notably, Zedux borrows ideas from Redux, Recoil, and React Query.
 Zedux takes the unique approach of separating the state layer (stores) from the architecture layer (atoms).
-This allows for a powerful DI model, conceptually similar to Angular's but simpler and more dynamic.
+This allows for a powerful Dependency Injection model, conceptually similar to Angular's but simpler and more dynamic.

 Sound complex?
 Zedux is actually very beginner-friendly.
 In fact, here's all you need to begin: